pc035860/angular-scroll-watch/README.md

 **Type**: `string` (interpolation-ready)

-`sw-stage` let you specify the scrolling element (the container) to watch with an customized name.
+`sw-stage` let you specify the scrolling element (the container) to watch with a customized name.

 A default stage named `pc035860` (WTF), which is the browser window, will always be presented.
 (And will be used if you don't specify the `stage` option in `scroll-watch`.)